Canal 6 (Chile): Background

-Founding and trespassing
+Founding and police raid

 As a result of the takeover of the television station, the group of workers who supported Rector Boeninger began to meet in the offices of the University of Chile located at Amunátegui 73, preparing the programming that would be aired once the studios at Ines Matte Urrejola 0825 were recovered.
 At the same time, different programs began to be recorded in the Protab studios.

 In April 1973, the written press reported that the launch of "Teleonce" was planned for the following month, a new channel of the University of Chile that would broadcast on frequency 11 to replace Channel 9, which was still in use.
 In response to this, the Superintendency of Electrical, Gas and Telecommunications Services (Segtel) denounced that the airing of Channel 11 would be illegal, and on April 6, it authorized experimental transmissions for six months of a channel of the State Technical University (UTE) that would occupy said frequency (11).
 The authorities of the University of Chile denounced that this measure was illegal, since the legislation exclusively authorized the universities de Chile, Catholic of Chile and Catholic of Valparaíso —in addition to Televisión Nacional de Chile— to operate television channels, which was reaffirmed by the National Television Council on April 18.

 On June 16, 1973, the University of Chile announced that it was no longer transmitting on channel 9 and created Canal 6, starting its broadcasts regularly the next day at 8:05 p.m.
 The choice of frequency 6 had symbolism for the university, since it corresponded to "an inverted 9" in the words of its directors.
 Its transmitter was of limited power (1.5 kW) so the channel's broadcasts only covered the eastern sector of the Chilean capital, although it was expected that in the future they could reach up to Curicó or Talca.

 The Popular Unity government would label the launch of Channel 6 as illegal.
 In the early hours of June 19, the studios of Channel 6—located at Avenida Pedro de Valdivia 2454, Providencia—were raided by the Investigations Police and some equipment was seized, but the station still restarted its transmissions on frequency 6 on July 7.
 The assault on the headquarters of Channel 6 motivated the deputies opposed to the Popular Unity to present a constitutional accusation against the minister of the interior, Gerardo Espinoza Carrillo, which was approved by the Senate on July 19, 1973, being removed from office.

 Part of its own programming was carried out from the 2 studios owned by the Channel 6 headquarters (equipped with 3 television cameras), while the rest was produced in the Protab studios.
 At 4:15 in the morning on August 11, a bomb was thrown by unknown persons that detonated in the front garden of the channel, without causing damage to the infrastructure.
 On August 23, the channel reported that elements from its retransmission plant in Agua Santa (Valparaíso) were stolen.